TOURETTE ASSOCIATION AND PSYADON PHARMACEUTICALS

-BAYSIDE, NY and GERMANTOWN, MD – May 11, 2011 – The national Tourette Syndrome Association (TSA) and Psyadon Pharmaceuticals Inc. are pleased to announce their collaboration on a clinical trial to determine the potential efficacy of a novel drug, ecopipam, for managing the symptoms of the neurological disorder Tourette Syndrome.
+BAYSIDE, NY and GERMANTOWN, MD – May 11, 2011 – The Tourette Association of America and Psyadon Pharmaceuticals Inc. are pleased to announce their collaboration on a clinical trial to determine the potential efficacy of a novel drug, ecopipam, for managing the symptoms of the neurological disorder Tourette Syndrome.

-The TSA will also assist with subject recruitment for the clinical trial of ecopipam, the rights to which are owned by Psyadon.
+The Tourette Association will also assist with subject recruitment for the clinical trial of ecopipam, the rights to which are owned by Psyadon.